bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 A KEM is a three-tuple of algorithms (*KeyGen*, *Encapsulate*, *Decapsulate*):

  - *KeyGen* takes no inputs and generates a private key and a public key;
- - *Encapsulate* takes as input a public key and produces as ouput a ciphertext and a shared secret;
+ - *Encapsulate* takes as input a public key and produces as output a ciphertext and a shared secret;
  - *Decapsulate* takes as input a ciphertext and a private key and produces a shared secret.